tuscland/lw-project-generator/README.md

 Please apologize if it does not work on your operating system yet.

 The lisp template generator does not output comments yet.

+Files produced from templates cannot be named dynamically (e.g. from a variable).

 ## Feedback and suggestions